Susan Spain-Dunk

-Susan Spain-Dunk (22 February 1880 Folkestone, England – 1 January 1962 London) was an English composer, conductor and violinist/violist.
+Susan Spain-Dunk FRAM (22 February 1880 Folkestone, England – 1 January 1962 London) was an English composer, conductor and violinist/violist.

 Life and career

 Susan was the third of four children (Ethel K Dunk b.
 1876; John De Lanoy Dunk b.
 1878; Susan Spain Dunk b.
 1880; William Major b.
 1882).
-Their father was a house builder.
+Their father was a master plumber and house builder.
 Her second name, Spain, was added as the Dunk family were related to the Spain family.
-She studied violin and composition at The Royal Academy of Music, London with Stewart Macpherson and Richard Walthew and later taught composition and harmony there.
+She studied violin and composition at The Royal Academy of Music, London with Alfred Gibson, Stewart Macpherson and Richard Walthew and later taught composition and harmony there.
 For a time she played the viola in a private quartet of Walter Cobbett.
 She also played (violin or viola) in the Winifred Small Quartet and Cobbett made suggestions for "Anthology" programmes for the quartet.
-She conducted some of her own works at The British Women's Symphony Orchestra, at The London Promenade Concerts (1924-1927) and also at Bournemouth, Eastbourne and Torquay.
+She conducted some of her own works at the British Women's Symphony Orchestra.
+She also conducted her own works at The London Promenade Concerts (1924-1927) and at Bournemouth, Folkestone, Eastbourne and Torquay.
+Susan Spain-Dunk also conducted work by other women composers, including Edith Swepstone's tone poem, A Vision.

 In 1908 she married Henry Gibson (7 October 1882 - 22 July 1954).
 He was a minor composer, violinist, organist and pianist.
 The marriage lasted about sixteen years and she had one son, The Reverend Alan Henry Gibson (November 1911-September 1999), and two grandchildren.
 In the mid-1930s she was living at 17, Elm Park Mansions in Chelsea.
 She died on 1 January 1962 aged 81.

 Spain-Dunk appears in the book Some Folkestone Worthies by C.H.
 Bishop, and (anonymously) in the painting The Concert Party (1929) by Frank Owen Salisbury.